 SEO for blogs and websites is integral in getting page views, but did you know the same is true for your video content?
-Video SEO is different from the SEO that you may be used to on your site.
-Here I will break down how to provide the proper SEO techniques for your YouTube videos to ensure that you are red carpet ready for your video’s debut.
+YouTube SEO, and video SEO in general, is different from the SEO tactics that you may be used to using on your website.

 YouTube has 2 billion logged-in monthly users, which is more than both Facebook and Instagram.
-It is the second largest search engine to date, with second only to Google.
-If you are spending budget on other social media platforms but have neglected to look into YouTube, you could be missing out on the chance to target a large demographic.
+It is the second largest search engine to date, second only to Google.
+If you are spending budget on other social media platforms but have neglected to look into YouTube, especially in 2021, you could be missing out on the chance to target a large demographic.

-Having a presence on YouTube isn’t the only thing that will drive users to you, we wish it was that easy!
-You need to optimize your videos to ensure they perform at its utmost potential.
+Having a presence on YouTube isn’t the only thing that will drive users to you, we wish it was that easy.
+You need to optimize your videos to ensure they perform at their utmost potential.

 YouTube SEO involves optimizing your channel, playlists, metadata descriptions, and the videos themselves.
 You can optimize your videos for search both within and outside of YouTube.

 How to Optimize YouTube Videos